 Rooted in this holistic understanding of health, Schweitzer Fellows’ projects address not only clinical health issues, but also the social determinants of health—defined by the WHO as the conditions in which people are born, grow, live, work and age, and which are mostly responsible for health inequities.

-The applicant’s field of study does not have to be traditionally health-related.
-Their proposed service project must focus on health and/or the social determinants of health.
-Past Fellows have addressed health from a wide variety of perspectives and disciplines including education, arts & sciences, business, divinity studies, all health sciences, education, public health, law, engineering and social work.
+Applicants can come from any academic discipline, as long as the proposed service project focuses on health and/or the social determinants of health.
+Past Fellows have addressed health from a wide variety of perspectives and disciplines including education, law, medicine, nursing, fine arts, allied health, business, human development, speech language pathology, divinity studies, public health, engineering and social work.
 We encourage any interested graduate student to apply.

-Applicants must be enrolled in their graduate program throughout the Fellowship year (April 2018-April 2019).
+Applicants must be enrolled in their graduate program throughout the Fellowship year (April-April).

 Prior to Applying

-Prospective Fellows should explore the needs and interests of local community agencies that match their own interests, initially through online and community research and ultimately through individual meetings.
-Then the prospective Fellow must conceptualize and sketch out a community service project that proposes to a provide direct service to an underserved population connected to a particular local community agency.
+Prospective Fellows should explore the needs and interests of local community agencies that match their own interests, through online and community research and individual meetings.
+From there, prospective Fellows should conceptualize and sketch out a project idea that addresses an unmet health need in an underserved population connected to a local community agency.
 The project should focus on addressing health and/or the social determinants of health in the population served.

 The project should: